stan-dev/design-docs/designs/0032-stan-output-formats.md

 * Although we can now run multiple chains in a single process, it is still necessary to produce per-chain CSV files, with the chain id baked into the filename.
 A cleaner solution would be to combine all outputs in a single file.

-To overcome these problems, we need to refactor and extend the core Stan output mechanisms.
+To overcome these problems, we need to add new output mechanisms to core Stan.
 For models which require extended processing we need to be able to monitor progress of both the resulting inferences and the internals of the inference algorithm.
 Examples of the former as the per-draw state of the joint model log probability ("lp__") as well as individual model variables.
-Examples of the latter are the algorithm state at each step of an interative process.
+Examples of the latter are the algorithm state at each step of an interactive process.
 For downstream analysis we need to evaluate the goodness of fit  (R-hat, ESS, etc), and compute statistics for all model parameters and quantities of interest.

-Therefore we propose to factor the inference algorithm and Stan model outputs into a set of output streams using output formats which correspond to the structure of the information, as detailed in the following sections.
+For backwards compatibility, we will maintain the current CmdStan Stan CSV output file format, as is.
+We propose to develop additional output handlers which produce multiple output streams, each reporting on one facet of the model-data-inference process.
+Given a designated directory, the output handler will create appropriately named output files in this directory.
+These streams will be in known, standard formats, allowing for easier downstream processing.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation